MercuryWorkshop/celeste-wasm/README.md

 - move `Init` to another thread to remove the last of the freezing
 - remove the janky `WRAP_FNA` stuff and replace it with a SDL that doesn't use EGL emulation
 - fix freeze when removing controller while in a level
-- port over everest (if possible)

 ## I want to port this to a newer version of celeste (once it exists)
 1. run `bash tools/decompile.sh path/to/Celeste.exe`
-2. run `bash tools/applypatches.sh`
+2. run `bash tools/applypatches.sh Vanilla`
 3. fix any broken patches/make it run
-3. run `bash tools/genpatches.sh`
+3. run `bash tools/genpatches.sh Vanilla`
 4. make a pr!

 ## I want to figure out how this works